 - A resume (in English) highlighting past experiences or encounters with German and Germany (classes, work experience, etc.)

 - Copy of academic transcript (unofficial U-M transcript)

-Applications will be reviewed by Vicki Dischler and undergraduate advisor Kalli Federhofer.
+Applications will be reviewed by the Max Kade faculty coordinator and an undergraduate advisor.

 In 1951 George Valenta came to the University of Michigan as a Regents Alumni Scholarship recipient.
 Discovering his aptitude and passion for language, he received a Bachelors in German, with a double minor in Russian and French.
 Even as an undergraduate, George was grateful for the scholarship that gave him the financial support to study at the University of Michigan, and planned to reciprocate when he could.

 He spent his first post-graduate year at the University of Potiers in France where he studied German via French.
 During frequent trips to Mexico and South America he has also acquired fluency in Spanish.